yandex-cloud/docs/en/audit-trails/concepts/index.md

 ## Current service limits {#known-restrictions}

 The audit log doesn't capture authentication errors.
-For example, if a user makes an API call without an IAM token, this information will not be included in the audit logs.
+For example, if a user makes an {% if lang == "ru" and audience != "internal" %}[API](../../glossary/rest-api.md){% else %}API{% endif %} call without an IAM token, this information will not be included in the audit logs.

 The log captures authorization errors.
 For example, if a user attempts to create a resource without sufficient privileges, the log will include an error message.